-

 Sanibel Causeway Emergency Restoration: Crews have moved traffic to the permanent lanes on the Sanibel Causeway.
 The causeway islands surrounding the temporary roadway are an active work zone and are currently closed for public access, including from the water.

-The westbound merge location is now west of the toll plaza.
 Motorists are urged to use caution and obey the 20 MPH speed limit.
-Construction vehicles and equipment continue to enter/exit the staging area near this location.
+Construction vehicles and equipment continue to enter/exit the travel lanes throughout the project.